4uffin/template/README.md

+> [!WARNING]
+> This is a warning label, use this to make it very clear to use caution!

 # **Project Title ✨**

 A short, but powerful, description of your project.
 What does it do?
 Why is it useful?